theislab/superexacttestpy/README.md

 background_size = 1000
 ```

-If you just want the df with the results, you can use the function `s.tl.supertest()`
+If you just want the df with the results, you can use the function `stest.tl.supertest()`
 ```python
 stest.tl.supertest(data=data,n=background_size,names=names)
 ```